giodestone/Audio-Programming-With-Unity/README.md

 # Audio Programming with Unity
 ![GIF of walking around](https://raw.githubusercontent.com/giodestone/Audio-Programming-With-Unity/main/Images/GIF2.gif)

-Game which integrates prerecorded & synthesized audio effects and area-aware music into the Unity audio system.
+Game which integrates prerecorded & synthesized audio effects and area-aware music into the Unity audio system by providing reusable components.
 Made as coursework for a module in University.

 ## Running
 [Download](https://github.com/giodestone/Audio-Programming-With-Unity/releases)